mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 </thead>
 ```

-If we now decided to add or remove some showable fields, it is enough to just edit the list defined in the class <code>Places</code>.
+If we now decided to add or remove some visible fields, it is enough to just edit the list defined in the class <code>Places</code>.
 No need to touch the template.

 ```ruby
 class Place < OpenStruct